Health Effects of Black Mold (Stachybotrys Chartarum)

 Whereas some people who are exposed to black mold will experience serious health consequences, others will be unaffected.
 The severity of health effects depends on a number of factors, including the following:

-• Whether the person has a mold allergy
+• Whether the person is genetically predisposed to a biotoxin illness

 • Whether the black mold colony produces dangerous mycotoxins